How do I restore a VM to VMware vSphere using a VMDK-linked image export?

 4. Choose the recovery point that you want to use, then click Start Image Export.
 The page will reload with new options.

 5. Choose the Destination type.
 In this example, the device is sending the restore to a Network Share destination.

 6. Select VMDK-Linked as the Format type.

 7. Click Export.
 The Datto appliance will create a clone of the point you selected and share it on the local network.

-8. The GUI will refresh with new options.
-Copy the Samba VMDK share path to your clipboard.
+9. The GUI will refresh with new options.
+Copy either the Samba or NFS VMDK share path to your clipboard.

 11. Copy the VMDKs, with their .Datto files, to the datastore: